tyagidivyanshu3090/NoteBook/JavaScript/Udemy_Note/2. Fundamental- 02/Readme.md

 - pop(): Removes the last element
 - shift(): Removes the first element
 - indexOf(): Finds the index of an element
+- 😍 In JavaScript, arrays are technically a type of object.
+That's why using the typeof operator on an array returns "object" instead of "array".

 ## 📝 Commit 6: Object in JavaScript